bjarte/BjartesWindowsTerminalSetup/README.md

 Follow this guide:
 https://www.hanselman.com/blog/HowToMakeAPrettyPromptInWindowsTerminalWithPowerlineNerdFontsCascadiaCodeWSLAndOhmyposh.aspx

+💡 I disabled Powerline and oh-my-posh after a while, because it makes the terminal really slow, especially in the Linux/WSL tab.

 ## Create shortcut for Terminal with several tabs open

 Windows Terminal doesn't (yet) have a way to set up multiple tabs and startup directories in `settings.json`, so we need to create a batch file with all the necessary settings.

-NB!
-Make sure the names of each profile matches what you have in Windows Terminal's `settings.json`.
+🚨 Make sure the names of each profile matches what you have in Windows Terminal's `settings.json`.
 For example, your installation of Ubuntu might just be called "Ubuntu".

 Create a batch file, for example `start-windows-terminal.bat`.